pfmarteau/DiFF-RF/README.md

 # DiFF-RF: forest of random partitioning trees for point-wise and collective anomaly detection
 ![](/fig/DiFF-RF.jpg)
 This code is a simple implementation for the DiFF-RF algorithm described in this [draft paper](https://hal.archives-ouvertes.fr/hal-02882548/document), a semi-supervised approach for detecting point-wise or collective anomalies or outliers given a dataset of 'normal' instances.
+It implements a distance measure to a centroid and a frequency of visit mechanism at leaf level to build point-wise and collective anomaly scores.
+It solves a drawback identified in the Isolation Forest (IF) algorithm and outperforms in general IF and other state of the art methods in anomaly detection on a large set of diversified application datasets.
-Please cite this draft paper if you use this code.
+Thanks to cite the above mentioned draft paper if you use this code.

-It is derived from the code provided by Xiao Han as an implemention of the Isolation Forest algorithm available at [github.com/xhan0909](https://github.com/xhan0909)
+This code is derived from the one provided by Xiao Han as an implemention of the Isolation Forest algorithm available at [github.com/xhan0909](https://github.com/xhan0909)

 ## Requirements